NemanjaTalijan/facebook/README.md

 # facebook
 Automation Testing Facebook Features (python)
+- Test are created using Behave BDD python style
-- Test automation scripts are on the DEVELOP branch.
+- NOTE: Test automation scripts are on the DEVELOP branch.